 - Cheese and Yogurt: Foods that are high in phosphorous and calcium help to strengthen your teeth.
 They can help to prevent the growth of cavities and bolster your enamel.

 - Fibrous Fruits and Vegetables: If crunchy snacks are your favorite, consider replacing chips and pretzels with apples and celery.
 Foods that are high in fiber help to remove plaque from your teeth while you eat them.

 - Nuts and Seeds: Many types of nuts, such as almonds, contain a lot of protein.
 Foods that are high in protein and calcium are excellent for strengthening and protecting your teeth.

 Choosing healthier snacks can have a tremendous impact on both your oral health and your mood.
 By making good choices, you’re keeping yourself out of the dental chair and protecting your smile.
 Life during the pandemic is stressful enough.
 Make healthy, delicious choices that will keep looking and feeling your best.

 About the Author

 Dr. Durga Devarakonda wants her patients to have great oral health and wonderful lives.
 A graduate of the Tufts University School of Dental Medicine, she has continued her education across the dental field, from pediatric dentistry to geriatric dentistry.
 She finds joy in being able to treat people of all ages and from all walks of life.
 She is working hard to make sure that patients with emergencies are able to be seen quickly during the pandemic.
-If you’d like to learn more about how to take care of your oral health at home, she and her team at DD Family Dentistry are just an email or phone call away at (972) 919-0540.
+If you’d like to learn more about how to take care of your oral health at home, she and her team at DD Family Dentistry of Carrollton are just an email or phone call away at (972) 919-0540.